 Ore. governor bans death penalty for rest of term

-"We've been dealing with this since 1981," said Ard Pratt, Archer's first husband.
+"We've been dealing with this since 1981," Ard Pratt, Archer's first husband, told The Associated Press.
 "It was almost over.
 And then he changes it because he's a coward and doesn't want to do it."

 Kitzhaber is a former emergency room doctor who still retains an active physician license with the Oregon Medical Board, and his opposition to the death penalty has been well-known.
 In a news conference explaining his decision, he cited his oath as a physician to "do no harm."
 Kitzhaber was elected last year to an unprecedented third term as governor after eight years away from public office.